Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing

 \setlist{noitemsep} \onehalfspacing

 \centerline{\bf ABSTRACT}

 \begin{doublespace}

-This paper studies the advance-purchase game when a consumer has belief-based loss-averse preferences in the form of \cite{consumptionplan}.
-I show that loss aversion increases the consumer's willingness to pre-purchase.
-Moreover, I endogenize the seller's price-commitment behavior in the advance-purchase problem.
-The result shows that the seller commits to his spot price even though he is not obliged to, which was treated as a given assumption in previous literature.
+This paper studies the advance-purchase game when a consumer has belief-based loss-averse preference, introducing a novel perspective by incorporating reference updating.
+It demonstrates that loss aversion increases the consumer's willingness to pre-purchase.
+Moreover, the paper endogenizes the seller's price-commitment behavior in the advance-purchase problem.
+The analysis reveals that the seller will commit to his spot price even with no obligation to do so, a behavior previously assumed in the literature.

 \end{doublespace}